logicblocks/salutem/README.md

 `salutem` supports:
 * both realtime and background checks
 * a registry for storing, finding and resolving checks
-* a maintenance system for ensuring that the results of checks are kept up-to-date according to their definition
+* an asynchronous maintenance system for ensuring that the results of checks are kept up-to-date according to their definition
-*

 ## Install